Best & Worst Hyundai Santa Fe Years

 The 2001 Hyundai Santa Fe

-Hyundai launched its venture into the SUV market with the Santa Fe in 2001, exploring a synergy of affordability and solid performance.
+Hyundai dipped its toes into the SUV market with the Santa Fe in 2001.
+It was all about balancing affordability with dependable performance.

 The Best Years: 2006